databricks/scala-style-guide/README.md

   val clientPort = 2000
   ```

-- It is OK to use one-character variable names for small, localized scope.
-For example, "i" is commonly used as the loop index.
+- It is OK to use one-character variable names in small, localized scope.
+For example, "i" is commonly used as the loop index for a small loop body (e.g. 10 lines of code).
 However, do NOT use "l" (as in Larry) as the identifier, because it is very difficult to differentiate "l" from "1", "|", "I".

 ### <a name='linelength'>Line Length</a>